apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ### Kube Scheduler
 - scheduled which workloads is going to be assigned to which worker
+- Kube scheduler schedule based on:
+1. Filter nodes: For example if it matches lable of node, It is going to be scheduled there.
+And if there is a taint on node, It is not going to be scheduled
+2. Rank Nodes

 ### Kube Controller Manager
 - Checks status of workers and workloads.
 In a 5 second interval check health of components.